 - Bring the sugar and water to a boil.

-- Cover the pan and let boil 2 minutes to wash any sugar crystals off the sides of the pan.
+- Cover the pan and let boil a minute or two to wash any sugar crystals off the sides of the pan.

 - Remove the lid and continue cooking until the mixture is a deep amber.
 Don't stir, but swirl the pan gently to keep the mixture moving.
 You can stir a bit once it has started to turn amber, but to be on the safe side so it doesn't recrystallize, it's best to swirl only.